 One of the allures of retiring in Panama is that the Panamanian government has made it relatively easy for retirees to gain residency there.
 However, you do need to meet a minimum monthly income (along with other requirements) to qualify.

 Luckily, the amount of money needed to qualify is quite accessible for most.
 You need to have a minimum monthly income of $1,000 USD.
 This number goes up by $250 USD for each dependent you declare.
-Considering many other countries’ requirements, Panama’s minimum monthly income requirement is relatively low.
+Considering the requirements of many other countries, Panama’s minimum monthly income requirement is relatively low.

 For more information on residency in Panama, check out our article on how to get the Pensionado Visa in Panama, a visa specifically for retirees.